 - 1 medium head cabbage (about 2 pounds), shredded

-- 4 pounds potatoes, peeled and quartered
+- 4 pounds medium potatoes (about 8), peeled and quartered

-- 2 cups milk
+- 2 cups whole milk

 - 1 cup chopped green onions